souzatharsis/podcastfy/paper/paper.md

 # Abstract

-Podcastfy is an open-source Python framework that enables programmatic generation of summarized multilingual natural-sounding conversational content from multisourced multimodal sources (text/images) using generative AI.
-It provides an end-to-end customizable pipeline for multimodal content transformation, allowing users to convert multi-sourced information into a conversational format, thus improving accessibility and engagement.
+Podcastfy is an open-source Python framework that enables programmatic summarization of multisourced multimodal content into multilingual natural-sounding conversational text and audio using generative AI.
+It provides an end-to-end modular and extensible pipeline that builds on modern LLMs and text-to-speech models to deliver a customizable framework.

 ## 1. Statement of Need